home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

       ![Agent with recommended model settings](/images/assist/agent-recommended-model-settings.png)

-5. You can uncheck **Recommended model** settings, hit **Submit** and it will unblock extra customization.
+5. You can uncheck **Recommended model** settings, select **Submit** and it will unblock extra customization.
 In the specific example of OpenAI, refer to the [brief summary of the other settings](/integrations/openai_conversation/#model).
 6. To test the agent directly from the Voice assistants panel, from the agent's menu, select **Start a conversation**.
 It will control your Home Assistant and reply exactly as it will do with any voice hardware.
 7. You can give your personality a name.:
    - Go to {% my integrations title="**Settings** > **Devices & services**" %} and select the LLM integration.
 Select **Rename** and change the name to anything you would like.